 - Analyzing threats to the West in order to combat terror, and identifying potential partners in the struggle against terror

-The Center for Jewish Community Studies is governed by a distinguished Board of Overseers and Fellows, and is headed by former Israeli Ambassador to the United Nations Dr. Dore Gold, President.
+The Center for Jewish Community Studies is governed by a distinguished Board of Fellows.
 The Director-General of the Center is Chaya Herskovic.

 CJCS Board of Directors

 Prof. Rela Geffen, Assoc.
 Secretary & Treasurer, USA

 Professor Daniel J. Elazar, z”l – Founder of the Center for Jewish Community Studies

 Professor Daniel J. Elazar (1934-1999) was a leading political scientist and specialist in the study of the Jewish political tradition, Israel, the world Jewish community, federalism, and political culture.
 He was Professor of Political Science at Temple University in Philadelphia, where he founded the Center for the Study of Federalism, and held the Senator N.M.
 Paterson Professorship in Intergovernmental Relations at Bar-Ilan University in Israel, heading its Institute for Local Government.
 Professor Elazar was the author or editor of more than 60 books, and founded and edited the scholarly journal Jewish Political Studies Review.